martylouis/acf-common-site-options/README.md

-# Common Site Options for ACF
+# ACF Common Site Options

 **NOTE: This plugin only works with an installed active version of [Advanced Custom Fields PRO v5](https://www.advancedcustomfields.com/pro/).
 By itself, this plugin does NOTHING.**